OSX-RSPlug-a/DocSiteEx/README.md

       go build main.go

-      chmod +x main            // this main its binary that was compiled
+      chmod +x main            // this main It's a binary that was compiled

       nohup main </dev/null >nohup.out 2>nohup.err &      // to execute in background the script or program